 Franczyk was first elected to the Council in 1988 and has been a fierce opponent of preservation.
 During his tenure, he is responsible for pushing the demolition of hundreds of east side homes, which exacerbated the decline and disinvestment of a once proud neighborhood.

 “You should’ve seen Franczyk yesterday at housing court.
-He said he is one of the biggest preservationists in the city, but he can’t say what he preserved in his own district,” says Katrinna Martin, the Democratic Party official and community organizer.
+He said he is one of the biggest preservationists in the city, but he can’t say what he preserved in his own district,” explains a Democratic Party official and community organizer.
 “Isn’t the historical Central Train Terminal in his district on Memorial Drive?”

 When at the court, Franczyk said that the writer Ron Fleming — a previous owner of the once stately home — didn’t contribute to the community, and he said it’s Fleming’s fault that the property at 806 Fillmore is in bad condition.
 Fleming was a writer and one of the most respected columnists in the black community.

-“The catch 22 is that Ron Fleming is not on this earth anymore, and I think it’s pretty raw to dog the man’s legacy, especially when he’s not here to defend himself,” said Martin.
+“The catch 22 is that Ron Fleming is not on this earth anymore, and I think it’s pretty raw to dog the man’s legacy, especially when he’s not here to defend himself,” she added.